Aetopia/Lunar-Client-Fixes/README.md

    > Go `%USERPROFILE%\.lunarclient\jre\zulu16.30.15-ca-fx-jre16.0.1-win_x64\bin` and set `javaw.exe` to use your NVIDIA GPU in the NVIDIA Control Panel.
 ### Performance

-1. <b>Issue:</b> FPS lower when using Lunar Client as compared to only using Optifine.
+1. <b>Issue:</b> FPS is lower when using Lunar Client as compared to when only using Optifine.
    <b>Solution:</b>
    > Disable Menu Blur, disable resource intensive and useless mods and set all of Lunar Client's performance options to lowest.